GET HARD RESULTS. Start here

 If you notice any of these serious side effects after taking Viagra, seek medical attention right away.

 Viagra is a safe and effective medication for most men.
-However, you should always talk to your healthcare provider before using it, especially if you have a personal history of medical issues such as:
+However, you should always talk to your healthcare provider before using it, especially if you have a personal history of medical issues such as (but not limited to):

 Like other medications, Viagra can cause drug interactions, including with medications such as alpha-blockers or nitrates.
-Common nitrates include nitroglycerin, as well as recreational drugs such as “poppers” that contain amyl nitrate and/or butyl nitrate.
+Common nitrates include nitroglycerin.
+Viagra can also interact with nitrites found in recreational drugs such as “poppers.”

 Informing your healthcare provider about any medications you currently use or have recently used can prevent this.